dreibh/rsplib/README.md

 Notes:

-* Details about the CalcApp service can be found in Chapter&nbsp;8 of [Reliable Server Pooling – Evaluation, Optimization and Extension of a Novel IETF Architecture»](https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00016326/Dre2006_final.pdf#chapter.8)!
+* Details about the CalcApp service can be found in Chapter&nbsp;8 of «[Reliable Server Pooling – Evaluation, Optimization and Extension of a Novel IETF Architecture](https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00016326/Dre2006_final.pdf#chapter.8)»!
 * See the [manpage of "calcappclient"](https://github.com/dreibh/rsplib/blob/master/src/calcappclient.1) for further options!

   <pre>